ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 With signed integers safe addition requires up to three of branches and an extra subtraction.
 With unsigned it is a single add instruction and a read from the status flags registry [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc?t=2910).
 Similar for other operators as well.

+## Using Signed Return Values Is Misleading

+Having a signed return value signals that one should expect negative values to be returned.
+In scenarios where only positive values are expected the user may be confused as to during what circumstances the return value could be negative.
+Maybe the documentation explains the situation, but maybe it doesn't.

 ## The Modulus Operator Behavior Can Be Unexpected For Negative Numbers